JimKing100/PrivacyHistos/README.md

     return
 ```

-The ground truth is then preprocessed into a new combined column dataframe and numeric and column decoding information.
+The ground truth is then preprocessed into a new combined column dataframe and numeric/column decoding information.

 ```
 df, num_decodes, col_decodes = privacy.preprocess(ground_truth, combo_dict, num_dict)